Vehicle Code in OregonPage Overview

 Behind the laws, regulations, and enforcement of Oregon's streets, roads, and freeways, is a legal framework called the vehicle code.
-The Oregon Department of Motor Vehicles (DMV) periodically compiles it into a book known as the vehicle code.
+The Oregon Driver and Motor Vehicle Services Division (DMV) periodically compiles it into a book known as the vehicle code.

-In addition to ensuring the safety of both motorists and others, including cyclists and pedestrians, the Oregon vehicle code can serve to clarify questions or clarifications that are bound to come up with vehicles and driving.
+In addition to ensuring the safety of both motorists and others, including cyclists and pedestrians, the Oregon vehicle code can serve to clarify questions that are bound to come up about vehicles and driving.

 Oregon's vehicle code, currently applicable to the state's residents and roads, is available online.